 The glaciers are down the south end of the West Coast, also known as the wet coast for the predominant weather conditions.
 The glaciers are spectacular; take a (guided, unless you're very familiar with mountain travel) walk on them.
 You can also get flights that land on the top ends of the glaciers, which is spectacular experience.

 Kaikora is gorgeous but not a lot to do.
 Also not sure if the deal pup area has been totally demolished after the Dec 2016 earthquake.
 And yes as everyone mentioned above, also Queenstown.
 It is pricey though and keep in mind that it's not right on the ski slope like we were expecting.
 So we were bummed out but those two areas area great but PLEASE stay away from Christchurch!
-Such a depressing boring, suck the life out of you town! almost 2 years ago
+Such a depressing boring, suck the life out of you town! about 3 years ago